fluxxBot/dynamic-matrix-task/README.md

 # Jfrog-Pipelines-Task

-This JFrog pipelines task performs this action.
+This JFrog pipelines task creates steplets during runtime for a matrix step.

 this task performs below actions

-- Does some awesome work
-- Installation of a popular package
-- Performs some repetitive tasks
-- Sends notification
+- Gets input for the required configuration
+- Sanitizes the input
+- Makes api call for the given configuration

 ### What's New